soruh/I-Telex-Teilnehmerserver/README.md

   If left empty, or if the chosen server is not in the `servers` table `ALL` known servers will be queried!
 ### CONNECTIONTIMEOUT
   The Timeout duration for client connections
-### QWD_STDOUT_LOG
+### STDOUT_LOG
-  The File to which the queuewatchdog should write it's standard logging
+  The File to which the programm should write it's standard logging

-  "" will write to the stdout of the binaryserver process
+  "" will write to the stdout

-  "\-" will discard all messages
-### QWD_STDERR_LOG
+### STDERR_LOG
-  The File to which the queuewatchdog should write it's errors
+  The File to which the programm should write it's errors

-  "" will write to the stderr of the binaryserver process
+  "" will write to the stderr

-  "\-" will discard all errors
 ### BINARYPORT
   The port on which the binaryserver should listen
 ### LOGGING_VERBOSITY